viieiiragui/NLW4-MoveIt/README.md

 ## 📝 License

-The source code for the site is licensed under the MIT license, which you can find in the LICENSE.md file.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE.md) file for details.